Alex-Lin5/Snake-JavaFX/README.md

 - GUI might crash after a few minutes of gaming depending on the machine, but the logic behind the GUI is working normally.
 Restart the application will refresh the GUI and play again.
+  - More than 1 objects are running parallel on the background, such as Painter and messenger.
+The application keeps instantiating new objects.
 - Snake might bite itself head-to-head when user invokes the snake to move in opposite direction of snake body as snake status changes from resting to moving